iactrimble/script-runner/README.md

   }
 ```
 ### Adding of Roles
 Adding of roles is executed leveraging the `GET /groups/{groupID}/members`, based on the roster return the process will add the associated Role in the aforementioned JSON structure to the member of the Group.
-The add role process will also set a Custom Field to true, to identify that the user has Elevated Privileges.
+The add role process will also set a Custom Field to true, to identify that the user has Elevated Permissions.
 This is required for the removal which is discussed next.

 ### Removal of Roles
-The removal of roles is executed by query the instance for all users with Elevated Privileges on the aforementioned custom field using `GET /people?propertyName={name}&propertyValue={value}`.
+The removal of roles is executed by query the instance for all users with Elevated Permissions on the aforementioned custom field using `GET /people?propertyName={name}&propertyValue={value}`.
 Once the list of users and associated roles are returned, the process will then inspect each role and will then execute a `GET /people/{personID}/group-memberships` to determine if the user is a member of one of the associated role groups.
+It would be recommended that there is an external lock on custom fields to ensure users do not manually update this field.
+In a future state it would be preferred if the `GET /people?propertyName={name}&propertyValue={value}` was replaced by `GET /people?roles={name}` however that is dependent on an enhancement.

 ## Locations Impacted
 This process will query the Sites and populate a select set of List properties in xMatters with the address details for message sending purposes.

-## Site - Longitude & Latitude
-This process is used in conjunction with the EPIC sync process.
-EPIC does not currently update the latitude and longitude, this process will read from the Site_Input.csv and then update the associated Site.
-This should be scheduled to run after each EPIC sync.

 ## Site - Longitude & Latitude
 This process is used in conjunction with the EPIC sync process.
 EPIC does not currently update the latitude and longitude, this process will read from the Site_Input.csv and then update the associated Site.
 This should be scheduled to run after each EPIC sync.